All about Mercado Domingo in Mérida (2025 Guide)

 And here's one last tip – and it’s a no-brainer in more ways than one: Since you’re already at Plaza Grande, take the opportunity to visit for example Mérida’s Cathedral, Museo Casa de Montejo, and the Palacio de Gobierno, which are all worth seeing.

-Sundays in Mérida
+Why Sundays Are Special in Mérida

 Sundays are always a special day in Mérida, as various cultural events take place throughout the city.
 It's not just about the Sunday market in Plaza Grande, you'll also find live music, dance performances, and family-friendly activities in different neighborhoods.